If you want to borrow no more than £25,000 then a personal loan is a good option. There’s no need to own your home and the loan is unsecured.

 Our free broker service shows your enquiry to the relevant lenders in our panel.
 Instantly we’ll tell you which are interested in lending to you in principle.

 Some lenders may be able to give you a tailored quotation by conducting a soft search of your credit file (i.e. the search is not recorded).
 Other lenders will use other criteria to decide if they want to make an in-principle offer (in which case we’ll show you their representative deal).
+Use our comparison service to make sure you get the best deal given that interest rates are at historic lows.
+All credit ratings can be considered.

 One in ten adults in the UK already has a personal loan.
 They’re great for large, one-off expenses such as cars, home improvements, weddings, and holidays, They’re also an option if you want to consolidate other unsecured debts to help reduce repayment costs and simplify administration.
 The market is competitive and there are numerous lenders.
 We’ll help you find what you need and do so without impacting your credit rating.
 If you are a student thinking of paying off your student loan with a personal loan you should read this.